Large deviations in the quantum quasi-1D jellium: Model definition and main results

+{On a related note, the proof of Corollary \ref{mainCor} provides a variational representation of the limiting free energy.
+A consequence is the existence of the thermodynamic limit for our quasi-1D quantum systems.
+While such existence should follow from standard methods, to the best of our knowledge a proof for the systems considered here has not yet appeared in the literature.
+Moreover, while subadditivity arguments only yield the mere existence of the limit, the variational representation adds the conceptual insight that it results from balancing well-defined contributions from specific energy and specific entropy of an infinite system.
+The standard subadditivity arguments are also no longer available for inhomogeneous systems, and the work of \cite{serfInv} illustrates that the LDP approach is flexible enough to extend to such a setting.}

+{ In the quantum setting, large deviations are less well understood.
+Large deviation estimates for particle numbers in the quantum ideal weakly interacting gas, and quantum gas with Boltzmann statistics and repulsive interaction at all densities and temperatures were studied by Lebowitz, Lenci and Spohn \cite{lebowitz-lenci-spohn2000} and Gallavotti, Lebowitz and Mastropietro \cite{gallavotti-lebowitz-mastropietro2002}.
+For quantum lattice systems, large deviations for broader classes of observables are available, see Ogata and Rey-Bellet \cite{ogata-reybellet2011} and the references therein.
+Subtleties of quantum large deviations are also discussed by Neto{\v{c}}n{\'y} and Redig \cite{netocny-redig2004} and some remarks in relation with the asymptotic equipartition theorem are made by de Roeck, Maes and Neto{\v{c}}n{\'y} \cite{deroeck-maes-netocny2006}.
+Quantum large deviations have also attracted interest in the context of quantum statistics and quantum information theory, see for example the quantum versions of Shannon-McMillan and Sanov theorems \cite{bjelakovic-etal2004inventiones,bjelakovic-etal2005sanov}. }

+{None of the aforementioned references on quantum large deviations deal with long-range interactions or Coulomb systems.
+The long-range nature of Coulomb interactions creates technical difficulties even for classical systems as demonstrated by \cite{serfInv}.
+Our results constitute a first step towards quantum large deviations for Coulomb systems.}

+{ Finally, from a more probabilistic point of view, while a law of large numbers and a central limit theorem capture the typical behavior and the typical fluctuations of a physical system, the LDP allows to describe the configurations under rare events.
+In particular, the distribution under a rare event becomes accessible via the Gibbs conditioning principle \cite[Theorem 7.3.3]{dz98} and importance sampling is also made possible, for an application see \cite{ray2018importance}.}

-Although Theorem \ref{mainThm} is stated for the Coulomb potential, many of the arguments remain valid more generally.
-The essential ingredient in our arguments are good bounds on the change of the electric field (or analogous entities) when moving charges.
-For instance, the recent results obtained in \cite{dereudre} pave the way towards extending Theorem \ref{mainThm} to the 1D log-potential.
+{One last comment is that, although Theorem \ref{mainThm} is stated for the Coulomb potential, many of the arguments remain valid more generally.
+The essential ingredients in our arguments are bounds on the number of bridges crossing various boundaries and bounds on the change in energy due to bridges deviating far from their starting points.
+For instance, the recent results obtained in \cite{dereudre} pave the way towards extending Theorem \ref{mainThm} to the 1D log-potential.}